“What Is The Best Food For Brain Health?” isn’t exactly the most asked question.

 Haldi (the Hindi name for turmeric) is an integral part of Indian culture, cuisine, and medicine (Ayurveda), this impressive spice is not to be overlooked.
 When I wrote a post about olive oil, I dubbed the oil a ‘Mediterranean Gold‘.
 In this context, just think of turmeric as the ‘South Asian Gold’.

 Turmeric is truly worthy of being coined a Superfood.

 It is rich in antioxidants including a highly beneficial and anti-inflammatory chemical known as curcumin.
 Curcumin is one of the active ingredients of turmeric which gives it its distinct vibrant orange/yellow colour.

-One study20 compared the average occurrence percentage of Alzheimer’s in those aged 55 and above, from India (Ballabgarh) and the US.
-The conclusion was that Alzheimer’s in India occured at approximately a quarter of the quantity found in the US.
+One study18 compared the average occurrence percentage of Alzheimer’s in those aged 55 and above, from India (Ballabgarh) and the US.
+The researchers concluded that Alzheimer’s in India occured at approximately a quarter of the quantity found in the US.

-These were very interesting and may be good examples of human-based studies that demonstrate the brain-boosting powers of turmeric consumption!
+These studies inspire a lot of interest.
+They may be good examples of human-based studies that demonstrate the brain-boosting powers of turmeric consumption!

 Turmeric, just like eggs, may also lower the damaging effects of homocysteine.
-This is backed up by a study22 conducted on rats which showed promising results.
+This is backed up by a study20 conducted on rats which showed promising results.

 Didn’t see this one coming, did you?
 It’s just too obvious, it’s fundamental.
 However, insufficient hydration may be surprisngly common (it is thought that in developed countries, over 70% of adults have mild, chronic, and fatiguing dehydration)!